Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * B. Create a GPO.
 * C. Configure Security in Project Settings from Azure DevOps.
 * **D. Configure conditional access in Azure Active Directory.**

+Your company has an Azure DevOps environment that can only be accessed by Azure Active Directory users.

+You are instructed to make sure that the Azure DevOps environment can only be accessed from devices connected to the company's on-premises network.
+Which of the following actions should you take?

+* A. Assign the devices to a security group.
+* B. Create a GPO.
+* C. Configure Security in Project Settings from Azure DevOps.
+* D. Configure conditional access in Azure Active Directory.

 Correct Answer: D - Configure conditional access in Azure Active Directory